mtrbean/MongoJson/README.md

 Installation using Composer
 ---------------------------

+Create a `composer.json` file in your project root:

+    {
+        "require": {
+            "mtrbean/mongo-json": "dev-master"
+        }
+    }

+Install via composer:

-    php composer.phar install mongo-json
+    php composer.phar install

 P.S.
-If you haven't already been using this great dependency manager for PHP, you can install it via:
+If you haven't already been using composer for managing your dependency, you can install it via:

     curl -sS https://getcomposer.org/installer | php